 Cutting your own hair often sounds like an accident waiting to happen but, with a little bit of practice, it can be easy to create stunning styles at home.
-We share ten top tips for women’s DIY haircuts that can save you time and money, as well as give you unlimited access to new hairdos!
+Even more, women’s DIY haircuts can save you time and money, as well as give you unlimited access to new hairdos!

 #1: Get the Tools

 If you’re going to give yourself a haircut at home, you’re going to need the proper tools.
 Don’t worry, you don’t have to go to any specialist shops, you can find most of these in your local beauty store.

 First and foremost, your main tool will be a pair of sharp hair scissors.
 It is a must for an easy clean cut with no split ends.
 A fine-tooth comb is essential to smooth out disobedient hair before every snip.
 And, a hand-held mirror is useful to check the back of your hair.
 You’ll also need a few sturdy hair clasps, bobbles and a water spray for keeping your hair damp while trimming.

 If you want to take some of the weight out of your hair, you’ll need a pair of texturizing shears (also known as thinning or layering scissors).
 And, for those going for a pixie cut, get some good clippers and a few different size attachments.

 Most do-it-yourself haircut tutorials recommend that you should wet your hair before cutting it, but this doesn’t work for all hair-types.

 If you have very straight hair, you’ll need to keep your hair wet so that you can get each snip perfectly even.
 However, curly hair can look entirely different when it’s wet than when it’s dry (it is called shrinkage), so it’s often safer to cut it dry, in its natural state.

 If you’re not sure whether to cut your hair wet or dry, just copy what your regular hairdresser does at the salon.

 #3: Separate Your Hair into Sections